Server-side Rendering Integration With Flagship [SSR]

 How it works

-• Once your app is loaded on a browser, you can use Flagship SDK like in client side rendering mode
+Once your app has been loaded in a browser, you can use the Flagship SDK in the same way as you would in a client-side rendering mode.

 Implementation